-The No Action Alternative would have a long-term minor impact to drinking water service, through continued deterioration, breakages, and possible service interruptions.
+The No Action Alternative would have a long-term significant impact to drinking water service, through continued deterioration, breakages, and service interruptions.
+Based on the frequency of recent repairs, two emergency repairs per year would be necessary until the water mains reach the end of their estimated life span, assumed to be 10 years.
 No impact to other utilities or transportation and traffic circulation are expected under the No Action Alternative.